Ankushpine/Book-Shop/README.md

 ## Backend
 - The backend part is in the server file.
-- The server API is built on NodeJS and MongoDB.
+- The server API is built on NodeJS and MySql.
 - The server API is deployed on Render.

 ### Tools Used: